ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 > MongoDB Europe is a yearly conference where MongoDB shows off their latest features and new products.
 > This year the venue took place in Old Billingsgate Walk, London.
-> This blog post summarizes several of the given sessions.
+> Jan, Nick and Chris wrote this blog post to summarize several of the given sessions.

 # Table of contents